waynebhayes/BLANT/README.md

 Be warned it may take up to an hour, especially creating the k=8 lookup tables.
 Note that doing the above performs a "make pristine", which is even cleaner than "make clean".
 In particular, "clean" cleans all executables but doesn't touch the lookup tables; use "make pristine" to remove even the lookup tables (which shouldn't be necessary since they never change, though they take up disk space).

+Once the above is done, you should have an executable called "blant" in the main repo directory, as well as many files in the directory *canon_maps*; these are the lookup tables and associated files that allow BLANT to sample graphlets so fast.
+Except for major BLANT upgrades, you normally shouldn't *ever* need to touch anything in the canon_maps directory; make it once and forget about it.
+Note that even "make clean" doesn't nuke the contents of canon_maps; to do that, type "make pristine".

 ### Required Command-line arguments
 SYNOPSIS (things inside {} are mandatory; those inside [] are optional; if no source network is given, it is read from the standard input):